10up/headstartwp/site/documentation/01-Getting Started/wordpress-plugin.md

 ## Composer Installation (Recommended)

-AThe only method for installing this plugin is via composer: `composer require 10up/headless-wp-plugin`.
+The only method for installing this plugin is via composer: `composer require 10up/headless-wp-plugin`.

 Make sure to set up the path for installing this as a WordPress Plugin: